SoliraZ/holbertonschool-shell/basics/README.md

 - 8-firstdelete : Delete the file betty in /tmp/my_first_directory.

 - 9-firstdirdeletion : Delete the directory my_first_directory that is in tmp.

+- 10-back : Script that changes the working directory to the previous one.